cmdalbem/portfolio/src/pages/meu-corre/index.md

 # Research

 The project followed a user-centered design methodology since the beginning.
-Igor had been collecting data from various social media sources, from community posts in Facebook to chat groups in WhatsApp.
-This helped him notice the first patterns and draft some hypothesis we would build upon.
+Igor had been collecting data from social media interactions, from community posts in Facebook to chat groups in WhatsApp.
+This helped him notice the first patterns and draft hypothesis we would build upon.

 ## Getting closer, even if far away

 Right after joining the project I planned and conducted in-depth interviews with delivery workers from across Brazil to deepen that understanding.
-Our sample included both bicycle and motorcycle riders, different states, ages and genders.
+Our sample included both bicycle and motorcycle riders from different regions of the country, ages and genders.
 We wanted to have a clear picture of how a typical day for them looks like, and we focused on the challenges they faced.
 We also tried to understand their networks, consumption of content related to delivery, and their financial organization.
 Finally, we invited them to zoom out and understand how they got there and what were their medium and long term goals.

-In some cases their daily lives are so rushed they joined our meetings in the street, in the middle between one delivery and another.
+In some cases their lives were so rushed that they joined our meetings in the street, in the middle between one delivery and another.
+We made sure the time they spent with us was fairly compensated.

 ```grid|1
 ![](./interview.png)
 ```

 From these interviews we found out that their main pain points were:
 * **Financial instability**: they suffer from a high unpredictability with their financial lives.
-This kind of work has many invisible operating costs: gas, maintenance, food, cell phone plan, insurance, etc. .
-Without knowing, they're working as small companies but without the tools to support it.
-At the same time, some do have some financial organization, like tracking daily/weekly earning goals in pen and paper or simple spreadsheets, but they lack consistency and often forget to consider the costs.
+Their work has invisible operating costs: gas, maintenance, food, cell phone plan, insurance, etc. Without knowing, they're working as small companies but without the tools to support it.
+At the same time, some do have some financial organization, like tracking daily/weekly earning goals in pen and paper or simple spreadsheets, but they lack consistency and often forget to consider these costs.
 * **Lack of support and fake promises**: there's a total lack of structure for these workers - if it weren't for their strong sense of camaraderie, they'd be left all alone.
 They're sold the idea of being entrepreneurs, but without any training for that.
 At the time of those interviews, the platforms didn't provide any equipment or facilities, and workers have to depend on public infrastructure (which is quite lacking in most Brazilian cities) or on the good-will of the private sector.
 * **Rushed routines**: their lives are extremely rushed, from having to take care of their families, long commutes to distant parts of the city where there's more activity with delivery apps.
 At the same time, they often have to wait long times for restaurants to prepare the food and for the clients to pick it up.
+This leaves them without time to study or search for alternatives.

 <jumbo caption="The classic User Journey Map helped us summarize and make sense of everything we've learned about a typical day of a delivery worker.
 Click to see it larger.">